GusMuche/homebridge-zipabox-platform/README.md

 - [ ] Check if updateReachability is used or not > https://github.com/KhaosT/HAP-NodeJS/pull/556
 - [ ] Add a Identify config to blink or else accessory
 - [ ] Add a method to refresh cash every x minutes ?
+- [ ] Add a button accessory to force refresh ?
 - [ ] Add a fake switch to reboot the box ?
 - [ ] Force an online method with the use of StatusFault
 - [ ] Rewrite the parameter order to have something more clear and logic (sub division?)